-Affinity Metals holds under option, a 100% interest in the Regal Project (previously known as the Allco Property) located within the northern end of the prolific Kootenay Arc, approximately 25 km northeast of Revelstoke, British Columbia, Canada.
+Affinity Metals holds a 100% interest in the Regal Project (previously known as the Allco Property) located within the northern end of the prolific Kootenay Arc, approximately 25 km northeast of Revelstoke, British Columbia, Canada.
 Property logistics are extremely favorable with road accessibility directly off the Trans Canada Highway and a main power line located in very close proximity.

 Recent Airborne Geophysics

 to Guide Future Exploration